pawelzny/pawelzny.github.io/_posts/2016-07-11-create-javascript-callback-with-no-pain.md

 date: 2016-07-11 00:00:00 +0200
 categories: [nodejs, javascript]
 tags: [javascript, callback]
+description: >-
+  Tutorial how to use last-callback package to easily manage callbacks without need to check argument type and correctness.
 ---

 Creating function which accepts another function as last parameter is not challenging, but boring and tiring.
-It can be changed.
+Let's change it!

 ## Standard callback implementation
 Designing custom function which accepts callback, you need to take care of few things: